UIC-Liu-Lab/ContinualLM/README.md

  - [Checkpoints in Huggingface](#checkpoints-in-huggingface)
  - [Reference](#reference)
  - [Contact](#contact)

 ## Introduction
  In 2021, we introduced  [Pycontinual](https://github.com/ZixuanKe/PyContinual), a straightforward and flexible framework for continual learning.
 Our research has benefited significantly from this framework.
-Today, we are excited to announce the launch of **ContinualLM**, an extensible continual learning framework focused on language models (LMs), designed to sustain the benefits of continual learning (CL) in this field.
+Today, we are excited to share the **ContinualLM**, an extensible continual learning framework focused on language models (LMs), designed to sustain the benefits of continual learning (CL) in this field.

 Continual learning for LMs is distinct from traditional CL because
  - Each task is treated as a **domain-specific corpus** (at present, our primary focus is on domain-adaptive pre-training, which is also known as pre-finetuning or post-training).